augustsletto/cgpu/README.md

 # cgpu

-Quick CUDA/GPU status summary for ML engineers.
+Quick CUDA/GPU status summary.
 One import, one call, all the info you need.

 ## Installation